rohansh-tty/Refactored-Playo/README.md

 # Play0 ⚽
 Platform for sports enthusiasts to find and join sports events near them.
+Built using Next.js and Auth0

 ## Features
 - Register/Login Page